When there is any major weather event, we will provide assistance, practical support and information as soon as it is safe and appropriate to do so.

 Flooding advice for businesses

-If your business has been affected by flooding please see the Health and Safety Executive's advice on recovering your business.
+If your business has been affected by flooding please see the Health and Safety Executive's advice on recovering your business safely after flooding.

-If your food business has been affected by flooding please see our Flooding advice for food businesses webpage.
+If your food business has been affected by flooding please see our flooding advice for food businesses.

 - sandbags are not available for public collection from Hazel Court